pixelpoems/silverstripe-search/README.md

 * `Pixelpoems/Search/Pages/Layout/SearchPage.ss` for your custom Search Page.

-_ATTENTION: If you overwrite the templates, make sure that the required js files are included within the templates or will be included via a Controller!_
+_ATTENTION: If you overwrite the templates, make sure that the required js files are included within the templates or will be included via a Controller and the CSS Classes and IDs are there as well.
+Make sure that the inline search is wrapped within an element with the classes `search-holder inline-search-holder` and within a `search-holder` class on the search page template!_

 If you need additional Variables within your Ajax SearchList Result Template `Pixelpoems/Search/Ajax/SearchList.ss` you can extend the `Pixelpoems/Search/Controllers/SearchController` and update the data with the following hook: